 The top 5 ways to get started on adding more cinnamon to your day

-1. Try sprinkling cinnamon into your morning smoothie or on your oatmeal.
+1. Try sprinkling cinnamon into your morning smoothie or on top of your oatmeal.

 2. Shake cinnamon onto your coffee grounds before brewing.